Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Problem formulation

 \begin{proof} {The lemma states that if the initial time-average of violations of state constraints is outside of the critical region, and we apply ideal control inputs from thereon, then at some future time $t'$, the time-average of violations comes inside the critical region a.s.
-Lemma~\ref{lemma_1} implies the a.s. monotonic decrease of $Z_i^*(t)$ is violated for $t> t'$ (see Theorem~\ref{monotonic_conv}).
-Lemma~\ref{lemma_1} can be proved by showing that when $Z_i^*(t)$ decreases, then $\frac{\delta{\hat{w_i}(t)}}{\delta{t}} > \frac{\delta{Z^*_i(t)}}{\delta{t}}$, where $\hat w(t)$ is the width of the critical region at time $t$, and $\delta$ is a finite positive change.
+Lemma~\ref{lemma_1} implies the a.s. strict decrease of $Z_i^*(t)$ is violated for $t\geq t'$ (see Remark~\ref{implication}).
+Lemma~\ref{lemma_1} can be proved by showing that when $Z_i^*(t)$ decreases, then $\frac{\delta{\hat{w_i}(t)}}{\delta{t}} > \frac{\delta{Z^*_i(t)}}{\delta{t}}$, where $\hat w(t)$ is the width of the critical region at time $t$, and $\delta$ is the forward finite difference operator.

 $\hat w_i(t):=\frac{1}{2t+1}$, implying $\delta{\hat{w_i}}(t):=\hat w_i(t+1) - \hat w_i(t) = \frac{-2}{(2t+1)(2t+3)}$ where $\delta{t}:=1$.
 Thus, $\hat w_i(t)$ decreases in the order of $\mathcal{O}(\frac{1}{t^2})$.